Learning is becoming a root of job satisfaction.

-How do we manage our time and our data with action front and center?
+How do we manage our time and our data with the action front and center?

 How do we fail fast and make rapid decisions?

-How do we develop strong decision making and critical thinking skills?
+How do we develop healthy decision making and critical thinking skills?

 I do not have the answers.